 What is the relationship between Soroptimist International of the Americas and Soroptimist International?

-Soroptimist International, headquartered in Cambridge, England, is the parent organization to which Soroptimist International of the Americas belongs.
-The other three organizations that belong to Soroptimist International are: Soroptimist International of Great Britain and Ireland, headquartered in Cheshire, England; Soroptimist International of Europe, headquartered in Geneva, Switzerland; and Soroptimist International of the South West Pacific, headquartered in Sydney, Australia.
+Soroptimist International of the Americas, headquartered in Philadelphia, PA, USA, is one of four federations comprising Soroptimist International (SI), which is headquartered in Cambridge, England.
+The other three federations affiliated with SI are: Soroptimist International of Great Britain and Ireland, headquartered in Cheshire, England; Soroptimist International of Europe, headquartered in Geneva, Switzerland; and Soroptimist International of the South West Pacific, headquartered in Sydney, Australia.

 How many members are in Soroptimist?